-Volunteer Review: Elizabeth S., Care & Conservation in Costa Rica
+Volunteer Review: Elizabeth S., Tropical Dry Forest Conservation & Community in Costa Rica

 In August 2010 I ventured out on my own to Costa Rica.
 When I arrived at the airport, I waited outside for the Projects Abroad staff to pick me up.
 I was a bit disorientated to begin with as it had been such a long flight but as soon as they picked me up they explained that I would be taken to a hotel to rest after my journey.
 The hotel -staff were all incredibly friendly and welcoming which helped me relax.
 At breakfast the next morning I met six other new volunteers who were joining me on the High School Specials.
 We began to bond over some typical Costa Rican papaya and then set off on our journey into the jungle.